Valheim Mistlands (opens in new tab): What we know

-Looking to start up a Valheim dedicated server?
-Valheim has enjoyed huge success since it hit Early Access at the beginning of February—and for good reason.
-In a market that feels more than a little saturated with the survival genre, Iron Gate's take has proved to be one of the most exciting new survival game in years (opens in new tab).
+Setting up a Valheim dedicated server is a great way to play with your friends if you're keen to jump in now that the Valheim Mistlands update (opens in new tab) has arrived.
+Iron Gate's Viking survival game has enjoyed huge success since it hit early access in 2021.
+In a market that feels more than a little saturated with the survival genre, Valheim has proved to be one of the most exciting new survival game in years (opens in new tab).
 One of the many factors that has no doubt contributed to its success—aside from the need to build the perfect base (opens in new tab)—is the ability to play solo or with up to 10 players.

-If you're keen to take the multiplayer route, a dedicated Valheim server is one option—especially with the latest update that improved dedicated server latency (opens in new tab).
-But if you don't want the added hassle of setting up your own private server, hosting a game locally on your PC is also an option.
-There are clearly pros and cons to each—while hosting a game locally only requires a couple of extra clicks to set up, a dedicated server will mean the world is always online so the host won't need to be present in order for friends to play.
+A dedicated server is only one way to go, though—if you don't want the added hassle of setting up your own private server, hosting a game locally on your PC is also an option.
+There are pros and cons to each choice.
+While hosting a game locally only requires a couple of extra clicks to set up, a dedicated server will mean the world is always online, so the host won't need to be present for friends to play together.

 How Valheim multiplayer works

 To lay down some basics, this is how multiplayer in Valheim works: You can take any character and their inventory from one game to another.
-That carries over their skill progress from place to place, but know that any equipment you lose in one world will still be lost in another if you log out before retrieving it or if a griefer prevents you from retrieving it.
-Developers Iron Gate AB suggest having a separate character for single and multiplayer, and those who are abundantly cautious should probably do that.
+That carries over their skill progress from place to place, but know that any equipment you lose in one world will still be lost in another if you log out before retrieving it.
+Developers Iron Gate Studio suggest having a separate character for single and multiplayer, and those who are abundantly cautious should probably do that.

 For each new player that enters the game, the enemies get harder.
 When a player leaves, they get easier.
-Some players report more generous drop rates on resources when playing solo, though I couldn't confirm that after some light testing.
+This is worth remembering if you're playing with a few friends and get separated when out exploring.

 If you're just playing multiplayer Valheim with one or two other players, and you'll never play apart, a dedicated server is probably overkill.
-Just have the person with the best internet connection and beefiest gaming rig host.
+Just have the person with the best internet connection and beefiest gaming rig host a local server.
+Just remember that you'll only be able to play together when the host is online.

 To host a game locally, either create a new world or choose an existing one, then select the 'Start server' option.
 Next, you'll be prompted to enter a password and once that's done, click 'Start' to load in.
 Others can now search for your server under Join Game and enter the password to connect.